noor-math/noor-math.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Kishoreganj University, Kishoreganj, Bangladesh
+  - name: Kishoreganj University, Kishoreganj 2300, Bangladesh
     url: https://math.kiu.ac.bd/viewprofile/4

 # Short bio (displayed in user profile at end of posts)